unisonweb/unison/unison-src/new-runtime-transcripts/io.md

   Some _ -> false
   None -> true

-ability TempDirs where
+-- An ability that facilitates creating temoporary directories that can be -- automatically cleaned up ability TempDirs where
   newTempDir: Text -> Either Failure Text
   removeDir: Text -> Either Failure ()

-autoCleaned.handler: '{io2.IO} (Request {TempDirs} r -> r)
-autoCleaned.handler _ =
-  remover : [Text] -> {io2.IO} ()
+-- A handler for TempDirs which cleans up temporary directories -- This will be useful for IO tests which need to interact with -- the filesystem autoCleaned.handler: '{io2.IO} (Request {TempDirs} r -> r) autoCleaned.handler _ = remover : [Text] -> {io2.IO} ()